Content |

 Not all of these conditions are detectable on a growing puppy, and it can be difficult to predict whether an animal will be free of these diseases, so a reputable breeder must be found who is committed to raising the healthiest animals possible.
 Must be able to produce an independent certification that the parents of the dog (and grandparents, etc.) have been screened for these defects and considered healthy for breeding.
 That's where health records come in..

 Not all visits by Newfoundland to the vet they are due to a genetic problem.
 It is known that the Newfoundland experience cruciate ligament rupture.
 They are also among the deep-breasted breeds predisposed to bloating., a condition in which the stomach is distended by gas and may twist in on itself (called gastric torsion), cutting off blood flow.
 Swelling and torsion appear very suddenly, and a dog that was fine a minute can die a few hours later.
 Watch for symptoms such as restlessness and pacing, la baba, the paleness of the gums, lip licking, unsuccessful attempt to vomit and signs of pain.
 Swelling requires immediate veterinary intervention, and surgery is necessary in many cases.
-Unfortunately, dogs that have swollen can do it again, which is why most vets offer a procedure known as a gastropexy or “turn of the stomach”, which anchors the stomach to the body wall to help prevent future twisting.
+Unfortunately, dogs that have swollen can do it again, So most veterinarians offer a procedure known as gastropexy or "stomach turning.", which anchors the stomach to the body wall to help prevent future twisting.
 This procedure can also be done as a preventive measure.

 Buy a Newfoundland